Federal boundaries are known as federal electoral divisions. For details about Federal electoral divisions, visit the Australian Electoral Commission.

-An electoral district is a geographically defined area, and each district elects a representative to the Legislative Assembly.
-New South Wales is divided into 93 State electoral districts.
+State boundaries are known as state electoral districts.
+An electoral district is a geographically defined area in New South Wales, and each district elects a representative to the Legislative Assembly.
+New South Wales is divided into 93 state electoral districts.

 A redistribution is carried out: